-Knowing “what” happened and “why” it happened are two crucial first steps to addressing business problems.
+Knowing what happened and why it happened are two crucial steps to addressing problems within your business.

 What is predictive analytics?

 Next, predictive analytics software mines through the collected data and extracts predictive insights.
-These insights are then visualized in a way for business users to interpret the results.
-The example below shows a basic predictive visualization on forecasting website traffic for Q1 and Q2 after a sharp fall:
+These insights are then visualized in a way for users to interpret the results with the objective to make the information as useful as possible.

 The final step is taking action based on the trends and patterns found.
 This requires strong business acumen to identify areas of opportunity.
 Having the assistance of data analysts and/or scientists also helps.